NoneGiven/MphRead/README.md

 ## Usage

-Ensure there is a `paths.txt` file in the same location as the `/MphRead` binary.
+Ensure there is a `paths.txt` file in the same location as the `MphRead` binary.
 - The first line of the file must be the path to the directory which contains your MPH files.
   - This directory must follow the structure of the MPH file system, with the root being equivalent to the `root` directory of the ROM.
   - For the viewer to work, there must also be an `_archives` folder in the root which contains one folder for each archive, with the extracted files for that archive inside.
 This is not necessary for the exporter.